1 dead, 17 injured after SUV crashes into Apple Store in Hingham

 HINGHAM -- One person is dead after an SUV crashed through an Apple Store in Hingham Monday morning, the Plymouth County District Attorney's office confirmed.
 Seventeen people were injured, multiple with life-threatening and limb-threatening injuries.

 A criminal investigation has been opened against the driver of the Toyota 4Runner.
-District Attorney Timothy Cruz told reporters the driver was with police officers and wasn't immediately hospitalized after the crash.
+District Attorney Timothy Cruz told reporters the driver, who has not been identified, was with police officers and wasn't immediately hospitalized after the crash.

 "This morning was an unthinkable morning and people are trying to get through it and process what happened.
 This investigation is active and ongoing," said Cruz.